 A routine will help the dog adjust to new surroundings.
 Think about how kids are.
 They just do better with a routine, right?

 Your dog is the same way.

 A routine builds confidence and reduces stress for your dog, two things that will help build the foundation for a good transition to your home.
 We have a specific article to share methods you can use to help your dog calm down.

 Feed them in the same place at the same time every day.
 If you choose to feed twice a day, make it consistent.

 Go for walks at about the same time each day.
-As the dog becomes more and more used to you and it’s unfamiliar surroundings, you can vary the route but in the beginning, it’s all about establishing routine and patterns.
+As the dog becomes more and more used to you and it’s unfamiliar surroundings, you can vary the route, but in the beginning, it’s all about establishing routine and patterns.

 Turn out the lights and go to bed at the same time each night.